narangmayank/xiao_nrf52840_matter_demo/OTBR_Setup.md

 ### Prepare the hardware

-We just need to connect nRF52840 DK hardware to the linux PC.
-Use Segger J-Link USB port and you're done.
+This is pretty simple, Just connect nRF52840 DK hardware to the linux PC using Segger J-Link USB port.

 ### Flashing firmware

+You can either flash the pre-compiled binaries provided in the `hex` directory or you can build the firmware yourself.
+Use pre-compiled HEX files for your target to get started quickly

 **Using pre-compiled binary (Recommended for easy start)**